Oil market shows deep doubt over output freeze

 IRAN TALKS LIFT PRICES

-Benchmark Brent futures prices rose by nearly 5 percent from Tuesday's close to above $34 a barrel by 1615 GMT following the Tehran talks.
+Benchmark Brent futures prices LCOc1 rose by nearly 5 percent from Tuesday's close to above $34 a barrel by 1615 GMT (11:15 a.m.
+EST)following the Tehran talks.

 "Doha may have ended in an agreement but it opens up more questions than it answers.
 All the meeting has done is highlight the difficulties in reaching any agreement.
 The market needs a cut, not a production freeze," David Hufton, an analyst at broker PVM Oil Associates, said.